Pentala Harikrishna: 2020–2025

 In July 2020, he won with 5.5 points out of 7 games the Chess960 event, that was part of the chess tournament in Biel.
 Because of COVID-19, the players were separated from each other by plexiglass.
 He also represented India in the FIDE Online Chess Olympiad 2020 where India won the gold medal along with Russia.

 Through February and March 2022, Harikrishna played in the FIDE Grand Prix 2022.
 In the first leg, he placed fourth in Pool D with a 2.5/6 result.
 In the second leg, he finished fourth in Pool B with a result of 2/6, finishing 23rd in the standings with two points.

 Hari worked as a second to Ju Wenjun during her Women's World Championship match in 2023.

-He was a member of the gold medal winning Indian team at Chess Olympiad 2024 held at Budapest, Hungary.
+At the 45th Chess Olympiad in September 2024, Harikrishna was part of the Indian team that won gold medal in the open section in Budapest.

 Gukesh Dommaraju, the World Chess Champion, has revealed that Harikrishna was a part of his preparation team for the World Chess Championship 2024, which Gukesh won against Ding Liren.

 He was part of the team that won the World Rapid Team Chess Championship in London in June 2025.